GABAnich/github-linux-notification/README.md

 ### Icon

 In order to have an icon in notifications, you should download one of https://github.com/logos.
+Or take from /icons folder.
 And then place the icon in /usr/share/icons or /usr/share/[app]/icons.